mauricecarter1/brute-force-detection/README.md

 ## ⚙️ Part 1: Brute Force Detection (Alert Creation)

-KQL query designed to detect failed logon attempts from the same IP address to the same host at least 75 times within 5 hours.
+The KQL query designed to detect failed logon attempts from the same IP address to the same host at least 75 times within 5 hours.

 ### 📄 KQL Query
 ```kql